-The SCOT program places trained student observers in the classroom.
+The SCOT program places trained student observers in the classroom and online.
 These students take notes on the course actions and activities, generate a report, and provide that report to the faculty.
 All reports and observations are kept entirely confidential, and the results belong to you, the faculty member.
 Only you and the CTL can access the report.

 The purpose of SCOT is to provide you with a student-level perspective of your teaching.
 Most faculty haven’t taken an undergraduate-level course in several years, and they design their teaching of undergraduate courses based on their own experiences as students.
 This disconnect can sometimes lead to misunderstandings of how your teaching comes across to modern students.

 "Students participating in SCOT are trained to provide honest, practical, and clinical feedback.
 Using eight criteria, students observe and report on the classroom experience.
 These students are available to collaborate with the faculty member, as they provide targeted observations and specific recommendations if necessary."

 Teaching is exceptionally difficult.
 The role of a SCOT is to provide insight, to highlight the practices working best, to confirm your suspicions about your own teaching practice, and to help you construct or fill in your own roadmap to becoming the instructor you want to be.

 The SCOT takes notes in class and they are given to the instructor.

 - The SCOT sits through the entire class.

 - General observations and impressions of events during the class are recorded.